-Lastly, “the level of trade” is relevant.
-Foreclosure is less likely in case of an intermediate product.
-When the supplier of an intermediate product is not dominant, the competing suppliers still have a substantial part of demand that is free.
-Below the level of dominance an anticompetitive foreclosure effect may however arise in a cumulative
+Lastly, the level in the production or distribution chain is relevant.
+Foreclosure is less likely in the case of an intermediate product.
+Where the supplier of an intermediate product is not dominant, the competing suppliers still have a substantial share of demand that is free.
+However, single branding may lead to anti-competitive foreclosure effects below the level of dominance in cases where there is a cumulative

 effect situation.
-A cumulative anticompetitive effect is unlikely to arise as long as less than 50% of the market is tied.
+A cumulative anti-competitive effect is unlikely to arise as long as less than 50% of the market is tied.

-Where the agreement concerns the supply of a final product at the wholesale level, the question whether a competition problem is likely to arise depends in large part on the type of wholesaling and the entry barriers at the wholesale level.
+Where the agreement concerns the supply of a final product at the wholesale level, the likelihood of a competition problem arising depends to a large extent on the type of wholesaling and the entry barriers at the wholesale level.
 There is no real risk of foreclosure if competing manufacturers can easily establish their own wholesaling system.
 Whether entry barriers are low depends in part on the type of wholesaling system the supplier can efficiently establish.
-In a market where wholesaling can operate efficiently with only the product concerned by the agreement (for example ice cream), the manufacturer has an interest in setting up its own wholesaling system and is unlikely to be foreclosed from that market.
-On the contrary, In a market where it is more efficient to wholesale a whole range of products (for example frozen foodstuffs), it is not efficient for a manufacturer selling only one product to set up its own wholesaling operation.
-Without access to established wholesalers, the manufacturer is likely to be excluded from that market.
+In a market where wholesaling can operate efficiently with only the product concerned by the agreement (for example ice cream), the manufacturer may have the ability and incentive, if necessary, to set up its own wholesaling system, in which case it is unlikely to be foreclosed from that market.
+By contrast, in a market where it is more efficient to wholesale a whole range of products (for example frozen foodstuffs), it is not efficient for a manufacturer selling only one product to set up its own wholesaling operation.
+Without access to established wholesalers, the manufacturer is likely to be excluded from the market.
 In that case, anti-competitive effects may arise.
-In addition, cumulative effect problems may arise if several suppliers tie most of the available wholesalers.
+In addition, a cumulative anti- competitive effect may arise if several suppliers tie most of the available wholesalers.

-For final products, foreclosure is in general more likely to occur at the retail level, given the significant entry barriers for most manufacturers to start retail outlets just for their own products.
+As regards final products, foreclosure is in general more likely to occur at the retail level, given the significant entry barriers for most manufacturers to start retail outlets solely for their own products.
 In addition, it is at the retail level that single branding agreements may lead to reduced in-store inter-brand competition.
-It is for these reasons that for final products at the retail level, significant anti-competitive effects may arise, taking into account all other relevant factors, if a non-dominant supplier ties 30% or more of the relevant market.
-For a dominant company, even a modest tied market share may already lead to significant anti-competitive effects.
+It is for those reasons that, as regards final products at the retail level, significant anti-competitive effects may arise, taking into account all other relevant factors, where a non-dominant supplier ties 30% or more of the relevant market.
+For a dominant undertaking, even a modest tied market share may lead to significant anti-competitive effects.

-At the retail level, a cumulative foreclosure effect may also arise.
-Where all suppliers have market shares below 30%, a cumulative anticompetitive foreclosure effect is unlikely if the total tied market share is less than 40% and withdrawal of the block exemption is therefore unlikely.
-That figure may be higher when other factors like the number of competitors, entry barriers etc. are taken into account.
-Where not all companies have market shares below the threshold of the VBER but none is dominant, a cumulative anticompetitive foreclosure effect is unlikely if the total tied market share is below 30%.
+A cumulative foreclosure effect may also arise at the retail level.
+Where all suppliers have market shares below 30%, a cumulative foreclosure effect is unlikely where the total tied market share is less than 40%, in which case withdrawal of the block exemption is therefore unlikely.
+That figure may be higher when other factors such as the number of competitors or entry barriers are taken into account.
+Where some of the undertakings have market shares above the threshold set out in Article 3 of Regulation (EU) X but no undertaking is dominant, a cumulative foreclosure effect is unlikely if the total tied market share is below 30%.

-Where the buyer operates from premises and land owned by the supplier or leased by the supplier from a third party not connected with the buyer, the possibility of imposing effective remedies for a possible foreclosure effect will be limited.
+Where the buyer operates from premises and land owned by the supplier or leased by the supplier from a third party not connected with the buyer, the possibility of imposing effective remedies to address a possible foreclosure effect resulting from a single branding agreement will be limited.
 In that case, intervention by the Commission below the level of dominance is unlikely.